DIY oil furnace maintenance

 Pay attention to the motor parts.
 Lubricate them at the beginning and middle of the heating season.
 Remove any possible dust and dirt.
 Use proper lubrication oil.
 Inspect oil leaks and smudges on the burner mounting plate.
 Take into account the owner's manual.

-Inspect the visible wiring and other electrical connections for cracked elements, burns or cracked and loose wire nuts and tape.
-In case of smudges on the burner mounting plates or blackened areas in the electrical components, call a professional.
+Inspect the visible wiring and other electrical connections for cracked elements, burns and loose wire nuts and tape.
+In case of smudges on the burner mounting plates or blackened areas involving the electrical components, call a professional.

 Smoke, chimney and exhaust stack